Troubleshoot a Hotspot Connection

 Update

-On your Fairphone, if you are not running the latest software, or you are not sure, update your Fairphone to the latest Fairphone OS.
+If you are not running the latest software, or you are not sure, update your Fairphone to the latest Fairphone OS.

-For the other device, check the manufacturer's website or contact their customer support.
+For the device you're trying to connect, check the manufacturer's website or contact their customer support.

 New connection